Sacramento Kings: 1976–1984

 However, a series of bad luck incidents prevented the team from building on its success.
 Cleveland Cavaliers owner Ted Stepien lured Wedman and Birdsong away with big contract offers.
-In 1979, the roof literally fell in at Kemper Arena because of a severe storm, forcing the team to play most of the 1979–80 season at the much smaller Municipal Auditorium.
-The general manager was fired in a scandal in which he was found to be reusing marked postage stamps.
+In 1979, the roof fell in at Kemper Arena because of a severe storm, forcing the team to play most of the 1979–80 season at the much smaller Municipal Auditorium.
+Addtionally, general manager Joe Begzos was fired in a scandal in which he was found to be reusing marked postage stamps.
 When the Kings rehired Joe Axelson as general manager, they brought back the man who had previously traded Oscar Robertson, Norm Van Lier, Nate Archibald and Jerry Lucas, and used the third pick in the ABA dispersal draft on Ron Boone.
 Axelson stayed on after the Kings left Kansas City where, in their last game ever, fans wore Joe Axelson masks.
 Axelson later said he hoped his plane would never touch down in Kansas City.

 Axelson became the first general manager in the history of sports to fail with the same franchise in four cities: Cincinnati, Kansas City, Omaha and Sacramento.
 He was not fired for good until he rehired coach Phil Johnson, whom he had fired in mid-season in Kansas City ten years before.
 The Kings also entered this period competing with the Kansas City Comets of the Major Indoor Soccer League (MISL) for the winter sports dollar, when the Comets were led by marketers—the Leiweke brothers.
 Their final season in 1984–85 resulted in a record, as fans stayed away from Kemper Arena in droves, with average attendance of 6,410.
 Long-time ABA and NBA star, Don Buse, played his final professional season for the Kings.